The Evolution of the MacBook Pro: From 2017 to 2025

 Key Features:

-Magic Keyboard with scissor-switch keys
+Magic Keyboard with scissor switches

-8th and 9th generation Intel Core processors
+8th and 9th Gen Intel Core processors

-Radeon Pro Vega graphics options
+Radeon Pro Vega graphics

-Larger battery for improved runtime
+Larger battery for extended runtime

 True Tone display

-Up to 64GB of RAM (for the 15-inch model)
+⚫ Up to 64GB of RAM

 🚀 2021: Apple Silicon M1 Pro and M1 Max – A Massive Leap Forward